It's all about family as curling Hamiltons vie for Olympics

 ”Really a special opportunity for my brother and I to be here,” Becca said. ”We’ve been working our butts off for the last four years for this opportunity.
 I’m glad he’s by my side.”

-Matt and Becca could be more than just U.S. teammates.
-Next month, they will compete together as one of eight two-player teams in the mixed doubles trials in Blaine, Minnesota.
+Next month, Matt and Becca will compete together as one of eight two-player teams in the mixed doubles trials in Blaine, Minnesota.
 Mixed doubles will be contested for the first time in Pyeongchang.
 The Hamiltons are the 2017 national champions.

 ”Matt and I are a force to be reckoned with,” Becca said. ”We work well together on the ice and off the ice.”